People

 Xavier Bauza

-MSc Candidate, Ryerson University
+MSc Candidate, Toronto Metropolitan University

 Xavier is a first year MSc student in the quantitative imaging lab currently investigating morphological features of the airway tree in the lung and their relationship to Small Airways Disease.
 He previously completed his HBSc degree at Ryerson University in Medical Physics and also holds a certificate in big data and predictive analysis from Ryerson.
 Aside from research, Xavier is involved in intramural volleyball and is interested in film photography, technology, and board games.